Selling a car with a lien

 How to sell a car with a lien

-It’s also a good idea to compare different dealerships and buyers to see which one will offer you the best deal.
-If you know the value of your car from checking out Kelley Blue Book, this will make negotiations much easier.
+Compare dealerships and private buyers to see which will offer you the best deal.
+Learning your car’s value from sources such as Kelley Blue Book or Edmunds will make negotiations much easier.

 Sell through a dealership

-You might have a hard time if your car loan is upside down, meaning you owe more than the car is worth.
-Because of this, you should explore all your options before agreeing to a final sale.
+You might have a hard time, however, if your car loan is upside down, meaning you owe more on the vehicle than the car is currently worth.
+Because of this, you should explore all of your options before agreeing to a final sale.

 Private sales take more work but might net you more money.
-Many private buyers are open to paying a little bit more to avoid going to a dealership.
+Many private buyers are open to paying a little bit more to avoid the hassle of going to a dealership.

 The bottom line

-But you can still sell your car, even with a lien on it.
-You can go to a dealership or go through a private buyer.
-It’s a good idea to do your research to see which one will give you the best deal.
-If you’re doing a private sale, consider using an escrow account for another layer of protection.
+Do your research ahead of time to determine which will give you the best deal for your car.
+And if you’re doing a private sale, consider using an escrow account for another layer of protection.